benjymous/annotations/sandman/sandman.14.md

 - #### Panel 2

+  **The list reads**:

+  - Don't Look Now,
+  - The Collector,
+  - Manhunter,
+  - From the Life of the Marionettes,
+  - In Cold Blood,
+  - Compulsion,
+  - Straight on till Morning,
+  - [..]rry on Scream[..],
-  **The list reads**: Don't Look Now, The Collector, Manhunter, From the Life of the Marionettes, In Cold Blood, Compulsion, Straight on till Morning, ? on Scream[ing?], Night of the (?). _Don't Look Now_ -- made in 1973, is related to a short story by Daphne du Maurier, which has a grisly end -- a good and scary.
+  - Night of the H[..].

+  _Don't Look Now_ -- made in 1973, is related to a short story by Daphne du Maurier, which has a grisly end -- a good and scary.
 Here's the [factsheet from E!
-Online](http://www.eonline.com/Facts/Movies/0,60,4977,00.html) and the [IMDb](http://uk.imdb.com/Title?0069995). _Manhunter_ is a movie based on the Thomas Harris novel _Red Dragon_, featuring a serial killer.
-Harris wrote another, better book, which was made into another, better movie about a serial killer, _Silence of the Lambs_. _In Cold Blood_ is probably the film version of Truman Capote's book about the killers Perry Smith and Richard Hickock.
+Online](http://www.eonline.com/Facts/Movies/0,60,4977,00.html) and the [IMDb](http://uk.imdb.com/Title?0069995).

+  _Manhunter_ is a movie based on the Thomas Harris novel _Red Dragon_, featuring a serial killer.
+Harris wrote another, better book, which was made into another, better movie about a serial killer, _Silence of the Lambs_.

+  _In Cold Blood_ is probably the film version of Truman Capote's book about the killers Perry Smith and Richard Hickock.
 They killed a family named Clutter in Holcomb, Kansas, in 1959 and were later executed.

   The first incomplete title may be _Carry on Screaming_, while the second is _Night of the Hunter_, a movie starring Robert Mitchum and directed by Charles Laughton.
 Presumably, all of the movies have something to do with serial killers.

 - #### Panel 3